munschauerlab/munschauer-lab-website/research/index.md

 Viruses are a burden to human health.
 Identifying host cell factors that bind and regulate viral RNA during the infection process is important for understanding how viruses can take over a host cell, subvert host processes and evade innate immune defense mechanisms.
 Insights into the underlying molecular interactions and mechanisms contribute towards the development of the next generation of rationally designed antivirals.

-We take an innovative RNA-centric approach that combines RNA interactomics techniques (e.g. RAP-MS, SHIFTR) with functional inference strategies (e.g. Perturb-seq) to identify and characterize novel pro- or antiviral mechanisms.
+We take an innovative RNA-centric approach that combines RNA interactomics techniques (e.g. [RAP-MS](https://doi.org/10.1038/s41564-020-00846-z), [SHIFTR](https://doi.org/10.1093/nar/gkae038)) with functional inference strategies (e.g. Perturb-seq) to identify and characterize novel pro- or antiviral mechanisms.
 Through the discovery and characterization of such mechanisms we hope to contribute to the development of the next generation of antivirals.

 {%
   include figure.html
   image="images/mlab_research.png"
-  caption="Graphical summary of the lab's research program ©Sandy Westermann" link = "images/mlab_research.png" width="1000px"
+  caption="Graphical summary of the lab's research program ©Sandy Westermann" link = "images/mlab_research.png" width="900px"
 %}